 Definitions.
 For purposes of this Ordinance, certain terms are defined in this Article.
 The word “shall” is always mandatory and not merely advisory.

-At-Large Member means a Member of the Interim Oversight Task Force who is not an Elected Official.
+At-Large Member means a Member of the Oversight Task Force who is not an Elected Official.

-Board of Directors means the Board of Directors created pursuant to former Article IV of this Act.
+Board of Directors means the Board of Directors dissolved on August 20, 2016 via Resolution # 16-0810-228.

 Capital Expenditures means the amount spent to add to the value of or extend the useful life of property, plant or equipment or to adapt it to a new or different use.
 Expenses that keep property, plant and equipment in an ordinarily efficient operating condition and do not add to its value or appreciably add to its useful life are not capital expenditures.